1. DEBT SOLUTIONS

 3. Benefit from Debt Consolidation

-Debt consolidation means transferring multiple debts into a single account.
-This is helpful because it makes your debt easier to manage.
-But you benefit much more if you can trade high-interest debt for lower interest debt.
+Debt consolidation means transferring multiple debts into a single new loan.
+This could make your debt easier to manage.
+You could benefit a lot if you trade high-interest debt for lower interest debt.

-Look for the most expensive debt on your list and see if you can find ways to pay it off with a cheaper loan.
+Look for the most expensive debt on your list, and consider ways to pay it off with a cheaper loan.

 Some possible ways to do this include:

-• Using a cash-out refinance mortgage or a home equity loan to pay off higher-interest debt
+• Use a cash-out refinance mortgage or a home equity loan to pay off higher-interest debt.

-• Taking a personal loan to pay off high-interest credit card debt
+• Take a personal loan to pay off high-interest credit card debt if you can qualify for a lower rate.

 4. Find Extra Cash for Debt Repayment